Skip to main content

 Need Reusable Plastic Bins When Moving in NYC?

 A simple way to keep moving costs in check is to rent plastic bins.
 It’s a cleaner, smarter, and more cost-effective alternative to buying cardboard boxes.
-If you’d like to make your move significantly less stressful, just contact Stack Moves to rent moving bins in New York City.
+If you’d like to make your move significantly less stressful, just contact us to book your moving boxes.

 FAQs